 Some of the Marketing Department courses provide class credits through research participation.
 If your class is offering such credit, it will be noted in your syllabus.
 In those courses, you are invited to complete up to 4, half-hour sessions In the syllabus your professor will also indicate what research sessions will translate into in terms of your grade.
 If you are unsure or have questions, please check your syllabus.
 You are only eligible to participate and earn points in a given course if the professor or syllabus states so explicitly.

-Most research takes place in the Behavioral Lab (BA2-201).
+Most research takes place in the Behavioral Lab (BA1-136).
 This location is indicated in each study sign up (online).
 Research sessions are typically 30 minutes long, though occasionally longer (or shorter) sessions may be posted.
-In order to sign up for sessions and begin participating you need to create a profile on the Sona system: https://ucf-marketing.sona-systems.com
+In order to sign up for sessions and begin participating you need to create a profile on the Sona system: https://ucf-marketing.sona-systems.com. **Due to COVID-19 you will be advised if/when research credit sessions are conducted online rather than in person.

 First, create a profile on the Sona online experiment system by clicking “Request Account” here: https://ucf-marketing.sona-systems.com Make sure you indicate all the marketing courses you are in that are offering credit through research participation.
 Check your syllabus if you are unsure.For instructions on using the system, please read the Quick Start Guide (PDF).
 If you need further help, consult the Complete Instructions (PDF).
 Once you request an account, your request will be processed and an email confirmation will be sent.
 The email will include will your ID and password.
 You can log in and change your password at any time.
 Be sure to keep your login information handy for use throughout the semester.